• (+358) 44 295 55 60

 • montessori@infant-community.com

-The key for parents of young children is to know what the crises are, when they occur, the characteristics of each crisis and also, most importantly, how to adequately assist the child in moving through each stage, and on to their next phase of development.
+It's a good idea for parents of young children to know what the crises are, when they occur, the characteristics of each crisis and also, most importantly, how to adequately assist the child in moving through each stage to their next phase of development.

 The first separation that the child undertakes is a separation from the womb.